HE204 Nutrition and Fitness

 Introduces the core functions of community health and the prevention of diseases and injuries, health needs of special populations, functions of voluntary and governmental health organizations, and future directions for community health.
-Includes epidemiology, chronic and infectious disease, social and behavioral factors in health, tobacco, obesity, maternal and child health, environmental impact on health, population growth, and the health care system.
+Includes epidemiology, chronic and infectious disease, social and behavioral factors in health and tobacco, obesity, maternal and child health, environmental impact on health population growth and the health care system.
 F, W, Sp

 HE252 First Aid and CPR

 Provides accepted safety, first aid, and cardiopulmonary resuscitation, philosophy, techniques, and procedures that will enable students to appropriately cope with emergencies ranging from minor to life-threatening.
 Upon successful completion, students may earn a completion card from the American Heart Association.
 F, W, Sp, Su

 HE262 CPR Instruction